IVR (Interactive Voice Response): What is it and How it Works?

 Make pre-recorded call prompts and menus as simple as possible:

-1. Provide clear and easy-to-understand prompts (hire a voice pro if needed)
+1. Provide clear and easy-to-understand prompts (hire a voice pro if needed or use an AI voice generator to achieve a professional level at a fraction of the cost).

 Here are some of the most common benefits and advantages you can expect from implementing a modern IVR in your contact center: